Sonya Blade: Other appearances

 Bridgette Wilson played Sonya in Mortal Kombat (1995).
 The film's producer Lauri Apelian recalled she was satisfied in how she and Talisa Soto (Kitana) delivered female characters that "really were intelligent, strong women."

 Sonya is one of the three main protagonists alongside Johnny Cage and Liu Kang in the feature film Mortal Kombat (1995).
 Her backstory from the original game of pursuing her archenemy Kano to Shang Tsung's island and being forced to compete in the tournament is intact, and she fights and kills Kano in the competition.
 Bridgette Wilson was cast as Sonya after the filmmakers' original choice, Cameron Diaz, injured her wrist during martial arts training and dropped out.
 Wilson performed her own stuntwork and was given the nickname "RoboBabe" by director Paul Anderson.
 As she was a late addition to the production, her fight scene with Kano was the final one shot in order to give her adequate time to train.
 In Mortal Kombat: The Journey Begins, an animated prequel released four months prior to the film, Sonya (voiced by Jennifer Hale) is again one of the three main protagonists, to whom Raiden explains the history of the Mortal Kombat tournament.
 Wilson was replaced by Sandra Hess for the 1997 sequel Mortal Kombat Annihilation.
 Sonya is devastated by the death of Johnny Cage, who is killed by evil Outworld emperor Shao Kahn at the film's start after he saves her life.
 She rescues her partner Jax and they join her fellow Earth heroes in stopping Kahn's destruction of Earth.
 Hoskins had auditioned for the role but did not "make the last cut of three girls" due to having no acting experience.

 Australian actress Jessica McNamee played Sonya in the 2021 reboot film Mortal Kombat.
 She is depicted as a veteran who has spent years researching the Mortal Kombat tournament while having captured the mercenary Kano (Josh Lawson).
 McNamee, who submitted multiple audition tapes in campaigning for the role, described the character as "the voice of reason" with a degree of "playfulness and lightness".
-McNamee is reprising the role for the upcoming 2026 sequel Mortal Kombat 2.
+McNamee reprises the role for the 2026 sequel Mortal Kombat II.